-We will help you put together a programme to support you based on your individual needs.
-Options include:
+You can come to the hospice for a day each week.
+We will help you put together a programme of care based on your individual needs, which may include:

 - complementary therapies